-Martin Luther King, Jr. was a young man when he died at the age of 39 on April 4, 1968.
-He lived a purpose-filled life as an advocate for civil rights and was a masterful, inspirational speaker.
+Martin Luther King, Jr. was a young man when his life ended.
+He was only 39 on April 4, 1968 when he was shot and killed.
+King lived a purpose-filled life as an advocate for civil rights and was a masterful, inspirational speaker.

 Today, we continue to strive for a better life, workplace, community, and world.
 Some insights towards that end may be found in these lessons shared by MLK more than 45 years ago.

 Transcript of this presentation

 - Hatred paralyzes life; love releases it.
 Hatred confuses life; love harmonizes it.
 Hatred darkens life; love illuminates it.

 - Faith is taking the first step, even when you don’t see the whole staircase.

 - Man must evolve for all human conflict a method which rejects revenge, aggression and retaliation.
 The foundation of such a method is love.

 - The function of education is to teach one to think intensively and to think critically…Intelligence plus character – that is the goal of true education.

 - Our lives begin to end the day we become silent about things that matter.